 Stars in their own right, our holiday cottages have been TV features on a range of programmes that you’re bound to have caught a glimpse of.
 There is something truly special about staying at a cottage that has been seen on TV, offering you and your loved ones the opportunity to go behind the scenes of these much-loved shows.

-Look forward to walking in the footsteps of Broadchurch’s Inspector Alec Hardy as he carries out an investigation with West Bay as his backdrop, or uncover the superb locations of Whitehouse and Mortimer as they go fishing across the countryside.
+Look forward to walking in the footsteps of Broadchurch’s Inspector Alec Hardy as he carries out an investigation with West Bay as his backdrop, or uncover the superb Mortimer and Whitehouse: Gone Fishing accommodations that can be found across the UK.

 So stay tuned and discover 7 of our holiday cottages as seen on TV…